OctopusDeploy/blog/blog/2021-11/rolling-back-kubernetes-deployment/index.md

  - Kubernetes
 ---

 Not every deployment goes as smoothly as we'd like when deploying to Kubernetes.
-Bugs, container environment variables, and/or hardware limitations can dictate whether an application will run once deployed to a Kubernetes cluster.
-When a fix isn't easy or the application is unresponsive, you need to go back to the previous version, referred to as a rollback.
+Bugs, container environment variables, and hardware limitations can dictate whether an application will run once deployed to a Kubernetes cluster.
+When a fix isn't easy or the application is unresponsive, you need to go back to the previous version.
+This process is called a rollback.

 In this post, I describe some general and Kubernetes-specific rollback strategies using Octopus Deploy.

 ## Example deployment process

-This post uses the built-in **Deploy Kubernetes Containers** to deploy a containerized version of the PetClinic, Java-based application.
+This post uses the built-in **Deploy Kubernetes Containers** to deploy a containerized version of the Java-based PetClinic application.

 This application consists of a web front-end and a MySQL back-end.
 The MySQL back-end is also deployed as a container with the database updates being performed as a Kubernetes job using Flyway.
 The example process looks like this:

 1. Deploy MySQL container
-1. Deploy PetClinic web
+1. Deploy PetClinic Web
 1. Run Flyway job
 1. Verify deployment
 1. Notify stakeholders